 “Just Because your Cat has kittens in the oven doesn’t make them biscuits.”
 Polish Proverb.

-If you engage in a Mindful Practice faithfully, you will gradually learn to not take what your mind tells your personally.
+If you engage in a Mindful Practice faithfully, you will gradually learn not to take what your mind tells you personally.
 Your awareness will deepen, and perhaps you will acquire compassion for the automatically reactive part of you.